03

-Yesterday, the Canadian government announced proposed changes to its Copyright Act.
+Yesterday the Canadian government announced proposed changes to its Copyright Act.
 While it contains many changes for music, video, performers, schools and libraries, it also has a some important changes that will affect photographers.

-(Usual disclaimer: I’m not a lawyer, so don’t believe anything after this).
+(Usual disclaimer: I’m not a lawyer so don’t believe anything after this).

-“Author” is an important legal term because: (a) only the Author gets Moral Rights; and (b) the default position is that the Author owns copyright, unless proven otherwise (more on this in section 2, below).
+“Author” is an important legal term because: (a) only the Author gets Moral Rights and (b) the default position is that the Author owns copyright, unless proven otherwise (more on this in section 2, below).

-Note: this will also mean that if you ask someone to take a picture for you, that person will own the copyright to that picture.
+Note: This will also mean that if you ask someone to take a picture for you, that person will own the copyright to that picture.
 For example, say you go to Niagara Falls, hand someone your camera, and ask them to take your picture in front of the Falls.
 That person will own the copyright to the picture but you will have the right to use the picture for personal use only, (more on this in section 6, below).

 2) Bill C-32 also plans to repeal Section 13(2).
 This means that the Author (i.e. the photographer) will be the first copyright owner of their work.
 But any party that commissions (personal?) photography will be able to make personal, non-commercial use of the pictures, (more on this in section 6, below).
-Currently, the party that hires a photographer is the copyright owner.

-This clause can be changed through contract between photographer and client.
+Under current law, the party that hires a photographer is the copyright owner.
+But this clause can be changed through contract between photographer and client.

 4) The Bill proposes that an individual may use any copyrighted material to create another work, but only for their own non-commercial use and the source and author are credited, where reasonable and the new work doesn’t harm the original existing work.
 The USA allows for transformative works, with some restrictions.